ravisankar-PIO/SFTPonIBMi/README.md

     >Note: The SSH daemon must be started with the QSECOFR user profile to activate the chroot function.
 Starting the SSH daemon with a profile that has QSECOFR authority will not activate the chroot function.
 A user profile with a UID of (0) is required to activate the chroot function.
 The QSECOFR user profile on the IBM i is shipped with a UID of (0).
 <br>

-- Create a HOME directory on the IBM i to store the user's SSH-related files.
+- Check whether a HOME directory  is present for the SFTPUSR1 on the chroot.
 We will be sharing this folder to the client.
+If not then, create one.
+  - `test -d /QOpenSys/QIBM/UserData/SC1/OpenSSH/chroot/home/sftpusr1 && echo dir_exists`.
+  - If you get the response dir_exists, then go to the next step.
+Else run the below command.
   - `mkdir /QOpenSys/QIBM/UserData/SC1/OpenSSH/chroot/home/sftpusr1`
 <br>